 It is unlikely to happen on any Ozone glider, but should it do so your first reaction should be to fully raise both hands.
-This normally allows the glider to return to normal flight but If nothing happens after a few seconds, reach up and push the A-risers forwards or apply the speed bar to encourage the wing to regain normal flight.
+This normally allows the glider to return to normal flight but If nothing happens after a few seconds, reach up and push the A-risers forwards or release the trimmers to encourage the wing to regain normal flight.
 Ensure the glider has returned to normal flight (check your airspeed) before you use the brakes again.

 Do not fly in rain, doing so significantly increases the likelihood of parachutal stalls occurring.
 To reduce the chance of stalling in rain avoid using deep brake movements or Big Ears.
-Find a safe area to land and using the speed bar, maintain a good airspeed at all times.
+Find a safe area to land and using the trimmers, maintain a good airspeed at all times.

-IMPORTANT Never fly in the rain or with a wet glider
+Never fly in the rain or with a wet glider